-Jonathan Ellsworth: SKIS / Founder & Editor in Chief
+Jonathan Ellsworth: Founder / Editor in Chief, Blister Gear Review

 I grew up in the Chicago area, nowhere near any mountains, and my first loves were soccer, basketball, and football.
 In high school, I was a varsity athlete in football, basketball, and track, and I played football in college (wide receiver) till I was sidelined by an injury.

-These days, when I’m not skiing, I am bouldering, mountain biking, or at the gym, and I am always working to carve out time to read and write.
+These days, when I’m not skiing, I am running, bouldering, or at the gym, and I am always working to carve out time to read and write.

-When there’s no new snow, I generally prefer to zipperline bumps or go tour rather than carve up groomers.
-I also ski trees a lot, but these days, I find myself seeking out more open lines that don’t require you to check your speed in the way that tight trees do.
+When there’s no new snow, I am totally happy to zipperline bumps, go tour, or carve up groomers.
+I also ski trees a lot, but these days, I find myself seeking out more open lines that don’t require you to check your speed the way tight trees do.
 Fast is fun.

 On deep days, I love making turns in open terrain, jumping off of whatever I can find, simply feeling grateful for it all.
 In those cases, I might seek out more technical lines later in the day, or save them for smaller storms.